bafxyz/u-code/docs/planning.md

 ### Wireframes

 To make this exiting app let's create some wireframes.
-I know a bunch of tools for this, but for this example i would go with [figma.com](https://figma.com) You might talk with someone about the topic you want to solve, based on these thoughts wireframe can be adjusted
+I know a bunch of tools for this, but for this example i would go with [figma.com](https://figma.com) You might talk with someone about the topic you want to solve, based on these thoughts wireframe can be adjusted.
+Also you can always get some inspiration at [dribbble.com](https://dribbble.com/) or [behance.net](https://behance.net)

 > Fell free to use anything you want to draw your future app.
 You can even use pencil and paper for this.